nathanielazevedo/webdevinterviews/README.md

 # WEB DEV INTERVIEWS

-Welcome to Web Dev Interviews, a showcase of my React application designed for web development interviews.
+Welcome to Web Dev Interviews, a full-stack application designed for web development interviews and coding practice.

 ## Overview

-Web Dev Interviews is a React application built with modern web technologies.
-It's specifically crafted to demonstrate my skills and expertise in web development.
+Web Dev Interviews is a modern full-stack application built with cutting-edge web technologies.
+It features real-time interactions, user authentication, and a comprehensive database system to demonstrate advanced web development skills.

 ## System Design